kobayashi90/vite/software.md

 description: Software for every OS
 ---
 # Software
-Apps and programs for your various devices to take your hobbies wherever you go.
-Covering (almost) all the operating systems.
+Apps and programs for your various devices to watch or read stuff.
+Covering all the operating systems.
 <br>

 ![](/banner/and.png)